DCC-EX/dcc-ex.github.io/docs/ex-commandstation/rtr-manual.rst

 The |EX-CSB1| has a 2.1mm x 5.5mm power jack.
 If you already have a power supply with bare wires, you can use an optional 2.1mm x 5.5mm screw terminal block adapter.
 For more information about power supplies, including how to use one power supply to supply all the different voltages on your layout, see :ref:`Power Supplies <reference/hardware/power-supplies:power supplies>`.

 To power up the |EX-CSB1-SHORT|, just plug your power supply into the mains power (aka wall outlet) and connect the barrel end to the Command Station.
-Make sure your power supply matches the needs of your setup: the voltage should be between 12V and 25V DC, depending on the scale of your locomotives, and it should provide at least 2A of current with good over-current performance and voltage stability.
+Make sure your power supply matches the needs of your setup: the voltage should be between 12v and 25v DC, depending on the scale of your locomotives, and it should provide at least 2A of current with good over-current performance and voltage stability.

 .. figure:: /_static/images/power/12v-3A-brick.png
-   :alt: 12V brick power supply
+   :alt: 12v brick power supply
    :scale: 100%
    :align: right

-   12V Power Supply
+   12v Power Supply

 To get the most out of your |EX-CSB1-SHORT|, we suggest using a modern switching power supply with 4A or more.
-For Z scale, 12V is usually enough, but for N, HO, and OO scales, we recommend using between 14V and 16V DC [2]_.
+For Z scale, 12v is usually enough, but for N, HO, and OO scales, we recommend using between 14v and 16v DC [2]_.
 It's important that your DC power is well-regulated which is why we suggest a modern switch-mode power supply with double insulation and strong overload protection.

 ..
-[2] The voltage you need for the motor driver depends on the scale/gauge of the layout you are using.
+[2] The voltage you need for the |Motor Driver| depends on the scale/gauge of the layout you are using.
 Bigger is not always better.
-Too high a voltaage can damage your locos.
+Too high a voltage can damage your locos.
 See the :ref:`reference/hardware/power-supplies:powering the motor driver` for more information.

 ..
 NOTE:: Your power supply can be rated at *or above* the specified Amperage rating.
 You must not exceed the voltage rating of your device, but a little extra current is ok, since the |EX-CSB1-SHORT| will only use as much as it needs.
 However, remember that both voltage and current can be dangerous.